QuanyiLi/MADDPG-Congestion-Control-Based-on-OMNETPP/README.md

 The MADDPG algorithm is revised from OpenAI https://github.com/openai/maddpg.
 Visit their website for more details.

-Any question can contact me at: liquanyi@bupt.edu.cn
+Any question can contact me at: quanyili0057@gmail.com